Skip to main content

 What’s for dinner on Saturday?

 Collingwood’s Baked and Pickled will be catering a loaded taco bar for all ticket holders.
-This includes three tacos per person, choice of two meats or a vegan option, homemade frijoles, Mexi green rice, pico de gallo, shredded cabbage, B&P tortilla chips, choice of two B&P salsas, B&P picked jalapenos, queso blanco, guacamole, crema and choice of tortilla!
+This includes three tacos per person, choice of two meats or a vegan option, homemade frijoles, Mexi green rice, pico de gallo, shredded cabbage, B&P tortilla chips, choice of B&P salsas, B&P picked jalapenos, queso blanco, guacamole, crema and choice of tortilla!

 To minimize garbage, attendees are encouraged to bring their own plates and cutlery, although disposable options will be available.